 What follows is a brief story of the rebirth of the interior of my Deben 4 Tonner Leading Wind.

-I have already documented the restoration from the start in January 2018 to the launch in September 2019 but the restoration of her insides began in ernest after she was reintroduced to the water.
+I have already documented the restoration of Leading Wind from the start in January 2018 to the launch in September 2019 but the restoration of her insides began in ernest after she was reintroduced to the water.
 There was an overlap between the restoration of the structure of the boat, therefore some of the following internal photos have been shown before, however, in the interests of clarity here are some of them again.
 Above is the interior as it was when we started in 2018.
 In order to reach the rotten floors and frames, the whole interior was taken out.

 Here we see the badly degraded floor timbers and the frames which were later replaced with new green oak frames that were steamed and bent into shape before clenching with copper nails and rivets.